hashicorp/design-system/website/docs/components/copy/button/partials/guidelines/guidelines.md

 Placing the `Copy::Button` far away from the content being copied may make it challenging for users to recognize what they are copying to their clipboard.

-![Example of the copy button component not using proper placement] (/assets/components/copy/copy-button-placement-dont.png) !!!
+![Example of the Copy Button component using improper placement] (/assets/components/copy/copy-button-placement-dont.png) !!!

 ## Related